3scale/3scale-operator/doc/apicast-enabling-tls-at-pod-level.md

 3scale managed APIcast pods can be deployed to serve HTTP endpoints over TLS.
 Each APIcast instance, i.e. `production` and `staging`, can be individually configured to serve, or not, HTTP over TLS.

 Enable TLS at APIcast pod level setting either `httpsPort` or `httpsCertificateSecretRef` fields or both.
+Activating TLS port does not disable plain HTTP port.
+The HTTP port will continue to work.

 Steps to enable TLS at pod level: